buildspace/buildspace-projects/Solidity_And_Smart_Contracts/en/Section_2/Lesson_1_Setup_React_App.md

 💻 Set up a client
 ------------------

 It's time to start working on our website!
-Our contract is pretty simple, but, lets learn how our front end can interact with our contract ASAP!
+Our contract is pretty simple, but, let's learn how our front end can interact with our contract ASAP!

 So, there are like 100 different ways to set up a basic react project and deploy it.
 I'm going to show you how to do it here in 10 minutes and by the end you'll actually have a react app fully deployed with its own domain and everything.